Maria CarpenaEmerging Trends & Research Writer

 Definition: Advertising is a paid promotional tactic that aims to sell a product or service to a target audience.

-If you landed on this page to find out what advertising is, check out some advertising examples for inspiration, and understand how it can help your business, you’re in luck.
+If you landed on this page to find out the answer to the question, “what is advertising,” check out some advertising examples for inspiration, and understand how it can help your business, you’re in luck.
 This page will discuss these topics:

 - What is advertising?